 View Current

 This is the current version of this document.
-You can provide feedback on this document to the document author - refer to the Status and Details on the document's navigation bar.
+To view historic versions, click the link in the document's navigation bar.

 Indirect disability discrimination occurs where a requirement or condition is applied equally to people with disability and those without disability, but because of disability, a person does not, will not or is not able to comply with the requirement or condition and is therefore disadvantaged, or;